A six-figure salary can seem like a dream come true. After all of your hard work, you are rewarded with more zeros on your paycheck.

 Let’s take an individual whose 6 figure salary is $100,000 pre-tax.
 Let's also assume they live in New York City and are single.
 Using an income tax calculator, their take-home pay would be ~$68,000.

 Depending on the state you live in, you may be subjected to different taxes.
-Learn more here to get a better handle on exactly how much taxes will cost you each year by doing further research to understand the 6 figure salary meaning.
+Get a better handle on exactly how much taxes will cost you each year by doing further research to understand the 6 figure salary meaning.

 7. Lifestyle creep